Yoyito3D1/SCE-Boxing-Equipment-Store/README.md

 - Dynamic interface with React components.

 ## 🛠️ Technologies
-- React.js for the frontend
+- React.js for the frontend.
 - React Router for navigation.
 - CSS Modules for styling.
 - Context API for state management